-How To Buy Oils Wholesale, click on the link to go to The Doterra Website To Activate A Wholesale Account for a 25% Discount
+How To Buy Oils At Wholesale Prices, click on the link to go to The Doterra Website To Activate A Wholesale Account for a 25% Discount

 We will refund you $35 via paypal once your account is activated.